UBC-DSCI/introduction-to-datascience-python/source/viz.md

 and in each experiment, 20 runs were performed&mdash;meaning that 20 measurements of the speed of light were collected in each experiment [@lightdata].
-The `morley` data set is available in base R as a data frame, so it does not need to be loaded.

 Because the speed of light is a very large number
 (the true value is 299,792.458 km/sec), the data is coded to be the measured speed of light minus 299,000.